ufs-community/ufs-srweather-app/docs/UsersGuide/source/SRWAppOverview.rst

    ./manage_externals/checkout_externals

-This step will use the configuration ``Externals.cfg`` file in the ``ufs-srweather-app`` directory to clone the specific hashes (version of codes) of the external repositories as listed in :numref:`Section %s <HierarchicalRepoStr>`.
+This step will use the configuration ``Externals.cfg`` file in the ``ufs-srweather-app`` directory to clone the specific tags (version of codes) of the external repositories as listed in :numref:`Section %s <HierarchicalRepoStr>`.

 .. _BuildExecutables: